Oman mediates indirect US-Iran talks over Tehran's nuclear program

 It remains unclear just what terms Iran will be willing to negotiate at the talks.
 Tehran has maintained that these talks only will be on its nuclear program.
 However, Al Jazeera reported that diplomats from Egypt, Turkey and Qatar offered Iran a proposal in which Tehran would halt enrichment for three years, send its highly enriched uranium out of the country and pledge “not initiate the use of ballistic missiles.”

-Rubio, America's top diplomat, said talks needed to include all those issues.
+Rubio, America's top diplomat, said Wednesday that the talks needed to include all those issues.

-“I think in order for talks to actually lead to something meaningful, they will have to include certain things, and that includes the range of their ballistic missiles,” Rubio told journalists Wednesday.
-“That includes their sponsorship of terrorist organizations across the region.
-That includes the nuclear program, and that includes the treatment of their own people.”

-He added: “I’m not sure you can reach a deal with these guys, but we’re going to try to find out.” ___
+“I’m not sure you can reach a deal with these guys, but we’re going to try to find out,” he said. ___

 The Associated Press receives support for nuclear security coverage from the Carnegie Corporation of New York and Outrider Foundation.
 The AP is solely responsible for all content.